openstack-archive/stx-docs/doc/source/installation_guide/latest/dedicated_storage.rst

    +--------------------------------------+------------+---------+------------+-------------------+-----------+...

 **********************
-Unlocking Controller-0
+Unlocking controller-0
 **********************

 You must unlock controller-0 so that you can use it to install the remaining hosts.
 Use the system host-unlock command:

 ::

    [wrsroot@controller-0 ~(keystone_admin)]$ system host-unlock controller-0

 The host is rebooted.
 During the reboot, the command line is unavailable, and any ssh connections are dropped.
 To monitor the progress of the reboot, use the controller-0 console.

 ****************************************
-Verifying the Controller-0 Configuration
+Verifying the controller-0 configuration
 ****************************************

-On Controller-0, acquire Keystone administrative privileges:
+On controller-0, acquire Keystone administrative privileges:

 ::